happibivouac/100-days-of-code/log.md

 *Thoughts*: I am off to an awful start with this.
 I'm frustrated at myself and how I can't retain this information.
 I know this happened because I was doing it, stopped, started working on Python, then JavaScript, and now I've come back to this and am lost.
 I will try to do FreeCodeCamp, straight through, with no interruptions of other languages/projects.
 At least until I am comfortable.

+## Day 4: January 4th, 2018

+*Progress*: Started over outside of the very basics.
+Currently working on CSS to hammer down the differences between padding, margin and focusing very hard on the small focus on jQuery.

+*Thoughts*: Feeling more comfortable since I am going over the basics and able to see where I had made some mistakes.
+Looking forward to seeing what I'm able to come up with after continuing to go through with this restart.

 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)